CARDIOLOGY

 Strategies to Improve Adherence:

-• Automated or manual systems to remind patients of appointments and injections
+• Recall and Reminder Systems: Implement automated or manual systems to remind patients of upcoming appointments and injections.

-• Improving healthcare staff’s awareness of ARF and RHD diagnosis and management
+• Staff Training and Awareness: Enhance healthcare staff’s knowledge and skills related to ARF and RHD diagnosis and management.

 By addressing these factors, the effectiveness of secondary prophylaxis programs can be significantly improved, particularly in high-risk populations such as ATSI communities.